 One Name Studies and DNA

-Since their advent (the advent of surnames) they have become the flagships of our genealogical research.
+Since the advent of surnames, our last names have become the flagships of our genealogical research.
 We name our files after them, we tag our research with them, we wear our lists proudly on pins and necklaces and T-shirts.

 Although they are an obvious way to conduct and organize our genealogical research, surnames can also be misleading.
-Illiteracy, language barriers, and just plain carelessness led to misspellings and alterations, not to mention those ancestors who blatantly changed their name to avoid detection.
+Illiteracy, language barriers, and just plain carelessness in the past led to misspellings and alterations, not to mention those ancestors who flat-out changed their names.

 The advent of YDNA testing around the year 2000 has changed the way many genealogists view surnames and their role in their genealogy.